spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 An  immediate question when considering *Satisfy* links and validity of requirements is whether the source of the *Satisfy* link stems from the (real) system to be developed or from the model of the system to be developed.

-Note that in SpesML we refer to the model as the "system under development", although it is merely an artefact of system development for specification and documentation purposes.
-This is a consequence of the project scope, which mainly aims at architectural modeling.

-Looking at SysML, we see that the interpretation chosen is that it is the real system - or a part of the real system - that has to satisfy the requirement.
+For SysML, the interpretation is that it is the real system - or a part of the real system - that has to satisfy the requirement.
 Typically, requirements satisfaction is demonstrated through tests.
 Consequently, in SysML, *Verifies* links are used to link test cases with requirements.

 For SpesML, the situation is slightly different.
 Testing of systems is highly dependent on the nature of the (real) system as well as on test environments, test techniques and test tools.
 Thus, testing of systems is out of scope of the SpesML project with its focus on architectural models.

 On the other hand, there are verification goals that can be fulfilled considering architectural models only:

 1. Design constraints, which pose demands on teh architectural model, are obviously to be verified on the model itself.
-2. In systems engineering, simulation of an architectural model with executable components beahvior specifications is a specific form  of prototyping to get early feedback on the feasibility of the chosen architecture to satisfy requirements.
+2. In systems engineering, simulation of an architectural model with executable components behavior specifications is a specific form  of prototyping to get early feedback on the feasibility of the chosen architecture to satisfy requirements.

 ### Approaches to Requirements Fulfillment